Lake Trout

 Lake trout are abundant in the Finger Lakes region with Seneca Lake being the most famous for its lake trout fishing.
 Lakers are absolutely the top predator in the region.
 I’ve caught plenty of lakers with northern pike, yellow perch, brown trout, sunfish and bass in their stomachs!
 I’ve never caught another type of fish with a laker in its stomach.

 Cayuga Lake is my pick for the most consistent laker action on large fish year ’round due to an abundant forage base and generally good to excellent lamprey control.
-Expect Cayuga Lake to provide good to excellent lake trout action on some big fish in 2024.
 Fishing is top-notch on Cayuga Lake throughout the entire year!
-If and when Cayuga’s round gobies move up shallow and the lakers follow, the fishing can be fantastic.
+The lake also offers good access for boat launching and numerous areas where I can get out of the wind with clients if need be.

 Seneca Lake was neck and neck with Cayuga Lake as the top lake trout lake in the region for years.
 In the early to mid-1900s, Seneca was by far the better lake trout lake.
 Biologists currently have their hands full on Seneca Lake trying to keep the lamprey population in check.
 Cayuga Lake has one major lamprey spawning stream – Cayuga Inlet, which features a low-head dam and a fish ladder.
 As long as Cayuga Lake water levels remain low in the spring, lampreys cannot swim over the dam and access their spawning grounds.
 Fish are just removed when they get trapped in the fish ladder and destroyed.
-Seneca Lake has two major lamprey spawning streams and delta areas – Catherines Creek and Keuka Outlet (at Dresden.)
+Seneca Lake has two major lamprey spawning streams and delta areas – Catherine Creek and Keuka Outlet (at Dresden.)
 Lamprey larvae on average, spend four years in the stream silt as juveniles and then two years out in the lakes in their parasitic phase.
 As long as successful treatments can be completed within every 4 years, the lamprey population can be kept in check.
 Two successive years were missed in the 2010s and we are still dealing with the fallout of that on Seneca Lake.
 Fortunately, the lake appears to have turned around this year.
 2023 was the best year for lake trout I’ve seen on that lake since the early 2010s.
+2024 was slower for us on Seneca Lake, but the fish were around, but weren’t biting well for us.
+Our fishing for lake trout rebounded quite nicely here in 2025 and we had some terrific fishing!

 Keuka Lake generally provides top-notch lake trout action from September through December and then again in the spring for all wild fish.
 The numbers can be great although these fish run smaller than the Cayuga and Seneca fish.
-Summer fishing over the past couple years has been pretty good on Keuka Lake.
+Summer fishing over the past couple years has been fair on Keuka Lake.
 When the lake freezes over – which happens to varying degrees during exceptionally cold winters, the ice-fishing for lake trout can be excellent here.
-I had some great action fly-fishing lake trout here during the late part of winter in 2023 going into the spring.
+I’ve had some terrific fly-fishing for lake trout here over the past few years running from February through April.
+At times, it’s as good as it gets!

 Skaneateles Lake has some decent fishing too, though numbers have been down in recent years.
 I think this lake really hits its peak in the fall.
-I don’t vertically jig here much.
-I find that casting in May and November is a great way to connect with “Skinny’s” wild lakers.
+I don’t vertically jig here much, but I stumbled onto a good shallow to mid-depth casting pattern in April and May.
+I find that casting in May and November is a great, fun way to connect with “Skinny’s” wild lakers.
 Most fish here are small – averaging 16″ to 18″.
-The lake holds a few real trophies, but we haven’t encountered them with the way we fish.
+The lake holds a few real trophies, but we haven’t encountered them with the way we fish yet.

 If you like eating fish, you’ll enjoy keeping some lake trout.
 They are superb smoked and excellent on the grill as well as in the pan or in chowders.
 (As a matter of fact, I prefer lake trout in chowders over walleyes or yellow perch!)
 We have plenty of lakers in the region and they could use some harvesting, so I encourage clients to keep and eat them.
 The 15″ to 22″ fish from Canandaigua, Skaneateles and Keuka lakes are beyond compare on the dinner table!